 1. Auditing Standards include a requirement for auditors to comply with relevant ethical requirements relating to audit engagements contained in the HKICPA Code of Ethics for Professional Accountants.
-A fundamental principle is that certified public accountants (practising) ("practitioners") should not accept or perform work which they are not competent to undertake.
+A fundamental principle is that practising members should not accept or perform work which they are not competent to undertake.
 Accordingly, the implication for practitioners is that they should not undertake the audit of OCs unless they are satisfied that they have, or can obtain, the necessary level of competence.